nikist97/CodingChallenge/README.md

 * Main method located in EventsSimulation.py file

+* Download all the source code and make sure all files are in the same folder

+* In a terminal window, navigate to the root folder, where all the source code files are located

-* To run it, type the following command from terminal:
+* To run the simulation, type the following command from the terminal window:
 ```
 python EventsSimulation.py
 ```